BrunoZell/AskFi.Runtime/source/AskFi.Runtime/broker.md

-# Runtime Mode: Broker
+# Runtime Configuration: Broker

+Listen to `NewDecision` messages are executed accordingly, given the required `IBroker`-instances are set up for this module instance.

 ## Processing Pipeline

 1. Input `NewDecision`
 2. Executor Module
-3. Output `ActionExecution`
+3. Output `ActionExecuted`